 The Department of Civil Engineering is dedicated to lending its services to the community.
 The overall goal is prepare K-12 students for studies in science, technology, engineering and math (STEM)- related fields and pursue careers in engineering.
 This is done by engaging students though hands-on activities that generate creativeness and inspire them to become technically savvy.

-In spring 2013, the High Bay Lab was proud to host the 20th Annual Toothpick Bridge Competition for the first time.
+This Spring, the High Bay Lab was proud to host the 21st Annual Toothpick Bridge Competition for the second time.
 Organized by the American Society of Civil Engineers (ASCE), high school students were able to see what they can do with toothpicks and architecture on a small scale.
 Students from a dozen regional high schools competed for strength and creativity for their bridge structures.

 The bridges weighed only about a third of a pound, but some can hold 150 pounds.
 Students were also judged on their bridge's appearance.
 Some put so much work into their project that they did not want the bridge tested, since this would destroy their creation.